 To access your course, once you log in to Moodle, click on the name of the course in the center column.
 Once you are in your Moodle course, you are validated and you will not be dropped as a no show.

-While the Distance Education & Instructional Technology department has set some guidelines for course layout, instructors are free to design their course as they please.
-Therefore, your courses may not all look the same.
-However, typically each course is divided into either weeks or topics, with the most recent topic at the top of the page, below the general heading section.
-The general heading section contains the name of the course and will typically contain important documents such as the course syllabus.
+The Distance Education & Instructional Technology department has set guidelines for online course layout.
+Typically each course is divided into weeks, with the most recent topic at the top of the page, below the general heading section.
+The general heading section contains the name of the course and will typically contain important documents such as the course syllabus and tentative weekly schedule.

 Reading the syllabus is a good way to become familiar with the class, including tentative dates for assignments and the overall structure of topics.
 It is recommended that you download a copy to your computer and/or print a copy for easy and quick access.

-After you have read the syllabus, ensure you have completed the Student Agreement Form activity for your online class.
+After you have read the syllabus, ensure you have completed the Student Agreement Form questionnaire for your online class.